eric-volz/DefichainPython/docs/additionalInfos/reddit/announcement03.md

 transaction in a very intuitive and easy way.
 The goal is that the user can create these transactions like they would interact with a full node.

-As an example the creation of a poolswap transaction:
+Creation of a poolswap transaction:

 ```
 tx = txbuilder.pool.poolswap(addressFrom, tokenFrom, amountFrom, addressTo, tokenTo, maxPrice)